Written by Joe Armstrong, Content Specialist, Marketing, Downtown Main Library

 From 1997 to 2017, Cincinnatians tuning in to Local 12 WKRC-TV each week saw the familiar face of local historian and seasoned host Dan Hurley on the set of “Local 12 Newsmakers.”
 Speaking with a panel of guests discussing important issues and news happening in the community, Hurley informed citizens and gave a platform for new ideas to be shared in a space built for thoughtful dialogue, not ten second soundbites.

-Thanks to a generous grant from The Murray & Agnes Seasongood Good Government Foundation as well as a Metadata Mini-Grant from the federal Institute of Museum and Library Services (IMLS), awarded by the State Library of Ohio, full, unedited episodes of “Local 12 Newsmakers” from 1997 through 2017 will be digitized and made available to customers on the Library’s YouTube channel, opens a new window.
-This new initiative, called Cincinnati Stories: Increasing Civic Awareness, will create an engaging and informative virtual experience customers can use to become better informed of the local civic landscape.
+Thanks to a generous grant from The Murray & Agnes Seasongood Good Government Foundation as well as a Metadata Mini-Grant from the federal Institute of Museum and Library Services (IMLS), awarded by the State Library of Ohio, full, unedited episodes of “Local 12 Newsmakers” from 1997 through 2017 have been digitized and made available to customers on the Library’s YouTube channel, opens a new window.
+This new initiative, called Cincinnati Stories: Increasing Civic Awareness, is an engaging and informative virtual experience customers can use to become better informed of the local civic landscape.

 “Local 12 Newsmakers” is considered one of the best video representations of local news and events as seen, understood, and experienced by the newsmakers themselves.
 Through his weekly, long form interviews, Dan Hurley had a unique way of getting at the heart of an issue.